Birth Choices – Is the Lotus Birth for you? – Part 1

-Yet while childbirth is such a gift from nature, it can sometimes be challenging with unpredictable outcomes.
+Yet, while childbirth is such a gift from nature, it can sometimes be challenging with unpredictable outcomes.

-Well, that is to say – we know what should happen but sometimes it doesn’t.
+Well, that is to say – we know what should happen, but sometimes it doesn’t.

 Therefore, the birth process has been the subject of extensive studies around the world to improve our understanding of which methods work best.

-Childbirth starts from the beginning of labour into the delivery of the baby and finally, the placenta.
+Childbirth starts from the beginning of labour into the delivery of the baby and, finally, the placenta.

 And now let’s look at the (controversial subject) of Lotus Births.

-First let us summarise the relationship between the groups – mum, baby and placenta.
+First, let us summarise the relationship between the groups – mum, baby and placenta.
 This is because these connected entities are involved in the delivery process.

-So hopefully this simple explanation can provide the foundation for understanding Lotus Birth as an option for women.
+So hopefully, this simple explanation can provide the foundation for understanding Lotus Birth as an option for women.

-You can make decisions being fully aware of the facts, knowing what is most important – your and your baby’s health.
+You can make decisions by being fully aware of the facts, knowing what is most important – your and your baby’s health.

 ‘A Lotus Birth is the process of leaving the cord and placenta to detach naturally in the days after birth.’